 The forms of internationally accepted exemptions are:

-Exempt Supplies: These supplies do not bear output tax, so the suppliers need not collect or remit tax for them.
+Exempt supplies: These supplies do not attract output tax, so suppliers need not collect or remit tax for them.
 (They are excluded from Input Credit Tax as well.)

-Out-of-scope Supplies: These supplies are not included within the scope of GST due to technical reasons (related to product design).
+Out-of-scope supplies: These supplies are not included within the scope of GST due to technical reasons related to the product design.

 Businesses with turnover less than the mandatory GST threshold.

-Entities that are excluded from the scope due to judicial interpretations of the legislation.
+Entities that are excluded from the scope of GST due to judicial interpretations of the legislation.

-Entities that are explicitly prevented from registration by the legislative exclusions.
+Entities that are explicitly prevented from registration by legislative exclusions.

 What is Merit-based or Concessional Exemption?